surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * SVG renderer now supports opacity in paths, not just fills
   * Improved the look and feel (and code clarity) of the VU meter
   * We now warn Windows users if Lato font is not installed
+  * Skinnable VU meter with gradient bars
+  * Linux menus open in a way far less likely to occlude their parents

 * Plugins
   * VST2 and VST3 now advertise parameter name changes to the host